COULD YOU FOSTER?

 At Caldecott Fostering we welcome applicants of any race, gender, or sexuality.
 Whilst it is fairly straightforward to become a foster carer, there are some minimum requirements that you will need to meet.

-What you do need:
+What you need

-To be healthy enough to manage the care of a child.
+- Be healthy enough to manage the care of a child.

-To have no serious convictions or cautions.
+- Have no serious convictions or cautions.

-Be flexible, patient and determined not to give up.
+- Be flexible, patient, and determined not to give up.